-The 3 Criteria for Defining Acute Renal Failure
+The 3 Criteria for Defining Acute Renal Insult (ARI)

-According to the KDIGO, acute renal failure is defined by one of the following criteria:
+According to the Kidney Disease Improving Global Outcomes (KDIGO) guideline, ARI is defined by 1 of the following 3 criteria:

-Increase in creatinine serum level by more than 0.3 mg/dl (within 48 hours); or
+Increase in creatinine serum level of more than 0.3 mg/dl (within 48 hours)

-- Decrease of urine volume (oliguria) under 0.5 ml/kg bodyweight/hour for 6 hours
+- Decrease in urine volume (oliguria) to less than 0.5 ml/kg body weight/hour for 6 hours

-Even tough oliguria or anuria is considered the cardinal symptom of acute renal failure, many patients present with polyuria or normuria (see below).
-In these cases, the measurement of creatinine serum levels (especially during the course of the illness) may provide the only indication of acute renal failure and become undergoing dialysis.
+Although oliguria or anuria is considered the preeminent symptom of ARI, many patients also present with polyuria or normuria (see below).
+In these cases, the measurement of creatinine serum levels over the course of the illness may provide the only indication of ARI.

-Acute renal failure (ARF) is a relatively common disease with an incidence of 2.000-3.000/million inhabitants.
-Especially older people and also toddlers can dehydrate quickly when experiencing acute water loss (e.g., due to infections or heavy sweating) and are then facing the risk of acute renal failure.
-Also in intensive care, kidney problems are frequent, and about 5% of all intensive care patients suffer acute renal failure.
+Acute renal insult is a relatively common disease, with an incidence of 2,000 to 3,000 per million inhabitants.
+Older people and toddlers are particularly susceptible, as they can dehydrate quickly when experiencing acute water loss (e.g., due to infections or heavy sweating).
+Patients in intensive care can also develop the disease, as kidney problems in this unit are frequent; approximately 5% of all intensive care patients suffer from ARI.

 Etiology and Pathophysiology

-Prerenal ARF follows from a reduced renal perfusion, with the glomerular and tubular structures initially being completely intact.
-It may be caused by actual hypovolemia, e.g., due to exsiccosis, diarrhea or pancreatitis.
-But also relative hypovolemia stemming from, e.g., cardiac insufficiency, a shock, or sepsis may lead to a reduction of renal perfusion.
-Also diseases that cause renal vasoconstriction may result in prerenal failure.
-In this context, the hepatorenal syndrome is noticeable.
+Prerenal ARI is the result of reduced renal perfusion, with the glomerular and tubular structures initially being completely intact.
+It may be caused by actual hypovolemia (e.g., due to exsiccosis, diarrhea, or pancreatitis), but also relative hypovolemia stemming from, e.g., cardiac insufficiency, shock, or sepsis.
+Prerenal ARI may lead to a reduction in renal perfusion.
+Diseases that cause renal vasoconstriction may also result in prerenal failure.
+Hepatorenal syndrome is evident.

-Through the regulation mechanisms of the kidney, a reduced perfusion activates the renin-angiotensin-aldosterone system (RAAS).
-At the same time, the body experiences the release of catecholamine and ADH.
-The reaction is a vasoconstriction with simultaneous retention of sodium and water in order to compensate the hypovolemic condition.
+Through the regulation mechanisms of the kidney, reduced perfusion activates the renin-angiotensin-aldosterone system (RAAS).
+At the same time, the body experiences a release of catecholamine and ADH.
+This reaction is vasoconstriction with simultaneous retention of sodium and water in order to compensate for the hypovolemic condition.

-In case of exsiccosis, these reactions are appropriate.
-However, in the presence of cardiac insufficiency, a real reduced perfusion actually does not involve a lack of water.
+In the case of exsiccosis, these reactions are appropriate.
+However, in the presence of cardiac insufficiency, actual reduced perfusion does not involve a lack of water.
 Clinically, signs of hyperhydration predominate.
-The activation of RAAS erroneously increases the intracorporeal water concentration, and hyperhydration rises.
-If diuretics are administered in this situation, the renal perfusion will be reduced even more, which increases the risk of ischemia and intrinsic renal failure.
+The activation of RAAS erroneously increases the intracorporeal water concentration and hyperhydration increases.
+If diuretics are administered in this situation, renal perfusion will be reduced even more, increasing the risk of ischemia and intrinsic renal failure.

-Acute damage to the glomeruli or tubular cells leads to a structural damage of the kidney itself.
-Most frequently, an acute tubular necrosis, brought about by, for instance, different (micro- and macroangiopathic) ischemic processes such as thromboembolisms or a thrombotic microangiopathy, will be the consequence.
-Of course, glomerulonephritides may also lead to a reduced functioning of the kidney.
+Acute damage to the glomeruli or tubular cells leads to structural damage of the kidney itself.
+Usually, acute tubular necrosis brought about by, e.g., different (micro- and macroangiopathic) ischemic processes such as thromboembolism or thrombotic microangiopathy will occur.
+Glomerulonephritides may also lead to reduced kidney function.

-Furthermore, toxic damages, especially iatrogenic damages, are frequent.
+Toxic damage, especially iatrogenic damages, are frequent.
 Contrast agents or other medications play an important role here.
-In addition, myoglobinuria due to rhabdomyolysis, hemoglobinuria due to hemolysis, or uric acid salts due to gout or tumorlysis are potential causes.
+In addition, myoglobinuria due to rhabdomyolysis, hemoglobinuria due to hemolysis, or uric acid salts due to gout or tumor lysis are potential causes.

-If you want to shine in your exams, remember the following: The renal tubules are responsible for reabsorption.
-If an intrinsic renal dysfunction affects mostly the tubules, this may cause severe polyuria as part of the acute renal failure.
+The renal tubules are responsible for reabsorption.
+If an intrinsic renal dysfunction affects the tubules, this may cause severe polyuria as part of ARI.

-If sodium reabsorption is diminished because of damages to the tubular cells, the tubuloglomerular feedback mechanism causes constriction of the afferent glomerular arteriole.
-This in turn leads to the reduction of the glomerular filtration rate.
+If sodium reabsorption is diminished because of damage to the tubular cells, the tubuloglomerular feedback mechanism causes constriction of the afferent glomerular arteriole.
+This, in turn, leads to a reduction in the glomerular filtration rate.

 Clinical Presentation and Symptoms

-The clinical manifestation of ARF is very diverse and largely depends on a persistent underlying disease.
-Basically, the clinical course of ARF can be divided into three stages:
+The clinical manifestations of ARI are very diverse and largely depend on a persistent underlying disease.
+The clinical course of the disease can be divided into 3 stages:

-- Initiating stage: Before the manifestation of actual acute renal failure, it remains mostly asymptomatic.
+- Initiating stage: Before ARI manifests, it is mostly asymptomatic.
 Possible symptoms of an underlying disease predominate.

-- Oliguric stage: The cardinal symptom of ARF is oliguria or anuria.
-It leads to a corporeal hyperhydration which involves many complications: hypertension, pulmonary edema, pleural effusion, left ventricular heart failure, ascites, cerebral edema, and many more.
-A consequence of the urinary retention may be hyperkalemia with acidosis.
-Nevertheless, as mentioned above, there are many normuric or polyuric courses.
+- Oliguric stage: The preeminent symptom of ARI is oliguria or anuria, which leads to a corporeal hyperhydration with a number of complications, including hypertension, pulmonary edema, pleural effusion, left ventricular heart failure, ascites, cerebral edema, and others.
+A consequence of urinary retention may be hyperkalemia with acidosis.
+However, as noted above, there are many normuric or polyuric stages.

-- Diuretic or polyuric stage: Usually, the glomeruli recover faster than the tubular system, which means that during the recovery, the reabsorption might be disturbed a while longer, while the filtration capacity of the kidney is already functioning again.
-This marks the polyuric stage involving the loss of water and electrolytes.
+- Diuretic or polyuric stage: Usually, the glomeruli recover faster than the tubular system, which means that during recovery, reabsorption may remain disturbed while the filtration capacity of the kidney begins to function again.

-Depending on what is causing the ARF, side pain, fever, fatigue, and symptoms relating to complications (see below) may be present.
+Depending on what is causing the ARI, side pain, fever, fatigue, and symptoms relating to complications (see below) may also be present.

-Complications follow from the above-mentioned pathophysiological processes.
-Many organ systems may be affected.
+Complications are due to the above-noted pathophysiological processes.
+Many organ systems may be affected:

-- The lung might be affected by hyperhydration, including edema and effusion.
-ARDS is also possible.
+- The lungs can be affected by hyperhydration, including edema and effusion.
+Acute respiratory distress syndrome may occur.

-- In the cardiovascular system, there might develop a heart insufficiency due to the hypertension or hyperhydration, or arrhythmias due to the imbalanced electrolyte concentrations.
+- Heart failure may develop due to hypertension or hyperhydration, or arrhythmias may develop due to imbalanced electrolyte concentrations.

-- Because of the heart insufficiency, there is a risk of congestion in the venous circuit causing gastritis, ulcerations, or gastrointestinal bleeding.
-Stress-associated release of hormones increases the tendency for gastrointestinal bleeding.
+- If heart failure occurs, there is a risk of congestion in the venous circuit causing gastritis, ulcerations, or gastrointestinal bleeding.
+The stress-associated release of hormones can increase the likelihood of gastrointestinal bleeding.

-- Neurologically, seizures may occur caused by the cerebral edema or the electrolyte imbalance.
+- Seizures may occur due to a cerebral edema or electrolyte imbalance.
 In addition, vigilance can be impaired.